the-virtual-brain/tvb-root/README.md

 # XML LEMS Definitions
 Based on http://lems.github.io/LEMS/elements.html but attributes are tuned for TVB CUDA models.
-As an example an XML line and its translation to CUDA are given.
+As an example an XML line and its translation to CUDA are given below.

 * Constants\
 If domain = 'none' no domain range will be added.\